 Investments in a self-directed IRA can include a variety of options, such as real estate, precious metals, mortgages, or private equity, as long as the investments don't violate tax rules.
 An IRA investor cannot use the self-directed IRA for personal gain.
 For example, rental income from an IRA-owned investment property must be deposited in the IRA account and not in a personal account.
 All income from IRA assets must be returned to the IRA.

+One of the most popular investments for a self-directed IRA is gold, and many investors choose to invest in the Best Gold IRA available.
 You can invest in a variety of assets in your self-directed IRA, but two asset classes are prohibited.
 You cannot have life insurance or collectibles in any type of IRA.
 Some self-directed IRA providers to research include UDirect, Rocket Dollar, Equity Trust, IRA Financial, Alto IRA, STRATA Trust Company and Entrust Group.
 The checking IRA account is actually a checking account of a limited liability company (LLC) that is funded by its self-directed IRA.

 If you have an investment plan that a traditional IRA doesn't support, a self-directed IRA may be your solution.
 While not prohibited on the IRA side, there are other types of investments that an IRA cannot participate in.